Pitch and catch: Round 2 of NFL draft starts with wide receivers

 Pitch and catch.

-That's how the second round of the NFL draft began Friday night, and it hardly should be a stunner that receivers Tee Higgins of Clemson and Michael Pittman Jr. of Southern California were the first two picks.
+While only one quarterback, Oklahoma's Jalen Hurts, was taken in the second round of the NFL draft Friday, the guys who haul in passes were everywhere.

+Starting with the top two selections on Day 2 — Clemson's Tee Higgins to Cincinnati and Southern California's Michael Pittman to Indianapolis — seven wideouts were drafted.
+Add that to the six who went in the opening session, and it set an NFL record through two rounds.

-For one, the NFL these days is built on passing offenses.
-For another, this draft is loaded with outstanding wideouts.
-Six went in the opening round, and many teams had both Higgins and Pittman rated as top-32 talent.
+The NFL these days is built on passing offenses.
+This draft is loaded with outstanding pass catchers.
+Many teams had both Higgins and Pittman rated as top-32 talent.

-So the Cincinnati Bengals held firm atop the round of the draft by grabbing Higgins to catch Joe Burrow’s passes.
+So the Cincinnati Bengals held firm atop the second round by grabbing Higgins to catch Joe Burrow’s passes.
 The pair worked out together heading toward the draft.

 In addition to finding what they hope will be their franchise quarterback in LSU's Burrow with the first overall pick, the Bengals (2-14 last season) added a threat who can make the spectacular reception.